‘One-piece takeaway’ is wrong. Pros start the swing with this move instead

 Photos by Jesse Rieser

-Instructors have long preached the importance of a one-piece takeaway, where the club, hands, arms and shoulders start back together.
-That’s bad advice—the clubhead should start first.
-Some players might feel like they have a one-piece move off the ball, but feel and real aren’t always the same thing.
-Taking everything back together gets the club too far to the inside and starts a chain of events that produces a slice.
+Some instructors have long preached the importance of a one-piece takeaway, where the club, hands, arms and shoulders start back together.
+But taking everything back together often gets the club too far inside the target line and starts a chain of events that can produce an out-to-in slice.